 It is essential that you indicate exactly which medication or tablets you need at any one time.

 PLEASE ALLOW A REASONABLE INTERVAL FOR A PRESCRIPTION TO ARRIVE BY POST.
-IF YOU WISH TO COLLECT THE PRESCRIPTION FROM THE RECEPTIONIST PLEASE ALLOW 48 HOURS FOR THE DOCTOR TO CHECK AND SIGN IT.

 If you have a serious illness which requires treatment as an emergency, we are happy to see you at short notice.
 If there are no appointments available the receptionist will discuss your case with the doctor on call who will decide what to do.
 This may be by fitting you in as an extra appointment, a telephone consultation with the doctor or arrange ambulance/admission if necessary.

 If you have a complaint or concern about the service you have received from the doctors or any of the personnel working in this practice, please let us know.
 We operate a practice complaint procedure as part of an NHS complaints system, which meets national criteria.